jacebenson/cedar/docs/docs/typescript/generated-types.md

 `FindBlogPostQuery` is the type of the data returned from the query (`{ title: string, body: string }`) and `FindBlogPostQueryVariables` is the type of the query's variables (`{ id: number }`).

 The import statement's specifier, `'types/graphql'`, is a [mapped path](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).
 First, TypeScript will look for the types in `web/types/graphql.d.ts`; if they're not there, it'll check `types/graphql.d.ts`.
-Redwood only automatically generates the former.
+Cedar only automatically generates the former.
 For the latter, see [sharing types between sides](./introduction.md#sharing-types-between-sides).

 But don't worry too much.
 If you use the generators, they template all of this for you!